aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/1-configure-iam-identity/index.en.md

 ```
 ::::

-## Use the SDK to sign the requests.
+## Use the curl's AWS SDK integration to sign the requests.

 In this first step, which will be the recommended one, we are going to simulate how you can leverage AWS SDK to use the IAM Role to sign the requests directly.